shuhaibkt02/Hotstar-redesign/README.md

 ## Overview

 Welcome to the Disney Hotstar Redesign project!
 This initiative aims to enhance the user experience and visual appeal of the Disney Hotstar streaming platform.
-Our team is dedicated to creating a modern and intuitive design that caters to the preferences of users while maintaining the essence of the original Hotstar brand.
+I dedicated to creating a modern and intuitive design that caters to the preferences of users while maintaining the essence of the original Hotstar brand.

 ## Features